JabRef/jabref/docs/code-howtos.md

 ## Logging

 JabRef uses the logging facade [SLF4j](https://www.slf4j.org/).
 All log messages are passed internally to [log4j2](https://logging.apache.org/log4j/2.x/) which handles any filtering, formatting and writing of log messages.
-- Obtaining a Logger for a Class:
+- Obtaining a logger for a class:

   ```java
   private static final Log LOGGER = LogFactory.getLog(<ClassName>.class);
   ```

 - If the logging event is caused by an exception, please add the exception to the log message as:

   ```java
     catch (SomeException e) {